 Read our September 2019 letter to the Minister

 Wild pigs (wild boar, feral domestic pigs, hybrids) are non-native to North America resulting from farm escapes and intentional releases.
 They are major a problem because:

 - They reproduce very quickly (sexually mature at 6 months and can have two litters per year with 4-10 piglets each time)

 - They can destroy native ecosystems (damage plant communities and invite invasive species, compete with native wildlife for food and habitat, decrease biodiversity)

-- They are expensive to control (in the US, they have cost an estimated 1 billion annually to the agricultural industry through crop damage, livestock predation and damage to equipment)
+- They are expensive to control (in the US, they cost more than $1.5 billion annually to the agricultural industry through crop damage, livestock predation and damage to equipment)

 - They can spread disease (brucellosis, trichinosis, hepatitis, African Swine Fever)